 To configure rules around task assignment, you can select a “role” or specific user(s) from the list, setup escalation and notification rules as shown below.
 Alerts in the form of email notifications can be sent out to Managers or Colleagues in case when the process participant is not available to respond to a particular task.
 User can also attach documents to the tasks.

-Adeptia Integration Suite is the only product that combines workflow and data integration in a single platform.
+Adeptia Solution is the only product that combines workflow and data integration in a single platform.